Last updated on June 23rd, 2023 at 05:43 pm

 Having boundaries is one of the most important aspects of every relationship.
 These boundaries can be altered based on each person’s needs, but they still should exist.

-If your mother is constantly showing negative behavior to you, even if you are in the process of trying to change her, you should try to keep your distance from her from time to time.
+If your mother is constantly showing negative behavior towards you, or even shows signs of hating you, even if you are in the process of trying to change her, you should try to keep your distance from her from time to time.

 Your mother cannot change her negative behavior in a matter of days.
 This is a long and hard process for anyone, and there will be times when she will be very depressed and negative.